danielrc888/cheap-nft-marketplace/README.md

 ## Demo

-For the demo we deployed 3 smart contracts on Sepolia Testnet:

-- A simple ERC20 token contract
-- A simple ERC721 token contract
-- The Marketplace contract

-We used 3 wallets

-- The Marketplace Deployer
-- The NFT Owner
-- The Bidder

 ### Smart Contract Deployments and Wallets Setup on Sepolia Testnet

 We used the following address to make the demo